project-ncl/gradle-manipulator/CONTRIBUTING.md

 ### IDE Config and Code Style

 This project has a strictly enforced code style.
 Code formatting is done by the Eclipse code formatter, using the config files found in the `ide-config` directory.
-By default when you run `./gradlew build` the code will be formatted automatically.
+By default, when you run `./gradlew build` the code will be formatted automatically.

 #### Eclipse Setup